fabeklou/linkedin-learning_full-stack_web_developer/13-learning_regular_expressions/8-lookaround_assertions/README.md

 The syntax is as follows: the group of characters that should not be there for a match to be valid is placed after the expression `?!` inside a pair of parenthesis.

-Example: the pattern `/(?!café noir)café/` will match `"café"` in the string`"J'aime le café au lait"` because the sub-string `"café`" is not followed by one or more space characters and the sub-string `"noir"`.
+Example: the pattern `/(?!café\s+noir)café/` will match `"café"` in the string `"J'aime le café au lait"` because the sub-string `"café`" is not followed by one or more space characters and the sub-string `"noir"`.

-A real-world problem where a negative lookhead can be useful would be ignoring comment lines while parsing a Python.
+A real-world problem where a negative lookhead can be useful would be ignoring comment lines while parsing a Python script.

 ## Lookbehind assertions